reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 systemctl enable httpd
 ```

-As we can see, the script starts with `#!/bin/bash` and is run with root privelege so we should not add sudo to any command.
+As we can see, the script starts with `#!/bin/bash` and is run with root privilege so we should not add `sudo` to any command.

-We need to add this script to the user data configuration of the EC2 instance as shown below:
+To run this script at instance startup, we need to add this script to the user data configuration of the EC2 instance as shown below:

 {{% image alt="Create EC2 instance" src="images/posts/aws-ec2/user-data.png" %}}
 For running instances, we need to stop the instance before adding user data.